ScotGovAnalysis/MAU-seafood-nutrient-production/README.md

 `rni_targets.csv`

 The recommended daily nutrient intakes for kcal, protein, fat, and nine other micronutrients.
-These were taken from [PHE (2016)](https://assets.publishing.service.gov.uk/media/5a749fece5274a44083b82d8/government_dietary_recommendations.pdf) and [EFSA (2010)](https://www.efsa.europa.eu/en/efsajournal/pub/1461).
+These were taken from [PHE (2016)](https://assets.publishing.service.gov.uk/media/5a749fece5274a44083b82d8/government_dietary_recommendations.pdf) and, in the case of omega-3, [EFSA (2010)](https://www.efsa.europa.eu/en/efsajournal/pub/1461).

 ## License